Teaching Theatre, Theatre

 Well, of course Nazi imagery is offensive.
 That’s the point.

 The Holocaust is a part of our history.
 The Sound of Music is based on the memoirs of the real-life Von Trapp family, who really did flee Austria when the Nazi party rose to power.
 And, like it or not, it seems we can’t go more than a few days recently without comparisons of either American political party to the Nazi party.
-We can’t pretend there were or are “no troubles here”.
+We can’t pretend there were or are “no troubles here.”

 High school administrators are engaging in a strange sort of escapist fantasy themselves, in which everyone else is aware of the problems, but they plug their ears so as to avoid addressing them.
+Never before would I have thought to compare high school admins to Sally Bowles, and yet, here we are.

 If we let ourselves get wrapped up in laughing at the man dancing with the gorilla for long enough, we’ll discover we’ve missed something important— and if we let that happen, no one will be laughing at all.